 When not practicing law, Christian remains active on the soccer field and in a number of community and volunteer initiatives.
 He performs classical music regularly, both as a soloist and as a chorister with numerous choirs, including the Cantabile Chamber Singers and the Victoria Scholars Men’s Choral Ensemble, a CBC award-winning choir with which he has recorded two CD’s, shared a stage with the Toronto Symphony Orchestra and the Barenaked Ladies, and served on the Board of Directors.

 Asher joined Matthews Abogado LLP in January 2013.
 Prior to joining the firm, Asher articled and practiced at one of the top civil litigation boutiques in the country.
-He was called to the bar in 2011.
+He was called to Ontario Bar in 2011.

-Asher obtained his J.D. from Queen's University in 2010.
-He was the recipient of numerous significant academic awards including the Queen's Faculty of Law Entrance Scholarship and the Blake Cassels & Graydon Entrance Scholarship, both in 2007, and the Course Prize in Public Law in 2008.
+Asher obtained his Juris Doctor from Queen's University in 2010.
+He was the recipient of numerous significant academic awards including the Queen's Faculty of Law Entrance Scholarship, the Blake Cassels Graydon Entrance Scholarship and the Course Prize in Public Law.
 Asher also obtained an Honours Bachelor of Arts from Huron College at the University of Western Ontario in 2006, where he was awarded the Huron College Gold Medal along with numerous academic awards and scholarships.

-Asher regularly appears on the legal panel of The John Oakley Show on AM 640 where he debates the popular legal issues of the day.
+Asher regularly appears on The John Oakley Show on AM 640 where he discusses and debates the popular legal issues of the day.

-In his spare time, Asher enjoys playing guitar and piano, reading both fiction and non-fiction, creative writing and playing sports.
+In his spare time, Asher enjoys spending time with his wife and daughter, playing guitar and piano, reading both fiction and non-fiction, creative writing and playing hockey.

 Alana was called to the Bar of Ontario in 2011 and the Bar of New York in 2012.
 Alana completed her articles as a judicial law clerk in 2010-2011 with the Ontario Superior Court of Justice.
 Prior to joining us in November 2013, Alana worked as the in-house counsel to a Canadian mission-critical security technology company.